Darial Gorge: History

 Josephus wrote that Alexander the Great built iron gates at an unspecified pass which some Latin and Greek authors identified with Darial.

 Darial Pass fell into Sassanid hands in 252–253, when the Sassanid Empire conquered and annexed Iberia.
 The control of the Darial Pass switched to the Western Turkic Kaganate in 628, when Tong Yabgu Kagan signed a treaty with Iberia, transferring over to the Kaganate the control of all its cities and fortresses, and establishing free trade.
 Control of Darial Pass switched to the Arab Rashidun Caliphate in 644.
 Afterwards, it was controlled by the Kingdom of Georgia.
-There was a battle point between the Ilkhanate and the Golden Horde, then indirectly controlled by Safavids and Qajar state. in 1597, it was invaded and occupied by Kabardians by a sudden attack. until it was captured by Russian Empire after annexation of Kingdom of Georgia in 1801–1830.
+There was a battle point between the Ilkhanate and the Golden Horde, then indirectly controlled by Safavids and Qajar state.
+In 1597, it was invaded and occupied by Kabardians.
+It was later captured by the Russian Empire following the annexation of the Kingdom of Georgia in 1801-1830.
 It remained a strategic Russian outpost under Russian control until the dismemberment of the Soviet Union.

 Importance

 The Darial Pass was historically important as one of only two crossings of the Caucasus mountain range, the other being the Derbent Pass.
 As a result, Darial Gorge has been fortified since at least 150 BC.
+In Greco-Roman imagination in the late Antiquity, the Darial Pass was a boundary between the known world (oikoumene) and the unknown world where barbarians lived.

 As the main border crossing between Georgia and Russia, it has been the site of Russians fleeing conscription for the Russo-Ukrainian War.